guacsec/guac-docs/graphql.md

 cat demo/queries.gql | gql-cli http://localhost:8080/query -o PathQ1 -V subject:5809 target:6721 | jq
 ```

-> Note: in the "Playground" there is a section at the bottom to specify
+**Note:** In the "Playground" there is a section at the bottom to specify "Variables".
-> "Variables".

 Here we see a long output with a chain of nodes from the `etcd/client` package
 to `etcd/api`.
 First is the `client` package node.
 Then an `IsDependency` node